Thoughts on Generative AI

 But AI can’t replace a human, and I resent the argument that it can, and that we should be excited it can.

 There seem to be a lot of people on LinkedIn who seem thrilled about AI.
-Not for its potential to improve our lives, but its ability to put people out of a job.
+Not for its potential to improve our lives, or unlock creative potential, but for its ability to put people out of a job.

 The prospect of mass unemployment in society brings them more joy than the technology.